saleor/saleor-storefront/src/@sdk/README.md

 ```

 For `options` and full api reference, navigate to [official docs](https://www.apollographql.com/docs/)

 ### Other frameworks

-Create new SaleorSDK instance and use methods available on it
+Create new SaleorAPI instance and use methods available on it

 ```
-import { SaleorSDK } from 'saleor-sdk'
+import { SaleorAPI } from 'saleor-sdk'
 import { client } from './saleor'

-export const saleorAPI = new SaleorSDK(client)
+export const saleorAPI = new SaleorAPI(client)
 ```

 ```